 Markups are added to your account as soon as the item has shipped.
 All markups up until 11:59PM UTC on the 14th will be included in the calculation for your payment on the 15th.
 If it is shipped on the 15th or 16th, you will be paid the following month on the 15th.
 If you have $50.00 of accrued markups on the 16th of March, your payment will be sent out to you by the 15th of April.
 Thus we will make payments to you a maximum of 32 days after the date they were accrued.

 Please be aware that if you earn less than US$30, then the amount will not be paid, but will accrue to your account until such time as it becomes equal to or greater than US$30.
 At the end of the year on November 15th, we transfer all your markups to your PayPal account even if your total is under US$30.
 Also, your markup may be reduced if a model is returned for problems with your design.

 Why the US$30 minimum?

-When we first opened our shops, we had a manual process to process everyone's payment using a combination of excel sheets and accounting software.
-It was really hard to accurately calculate payments.
-We also have a few different payment processing fees that make it tough to pay people every month who make less than US$30, so we require a $30 minimum.
+We have a few different payment processing fees that make it tough to pay people every month who make less than US$30, so we require a $30 minimum.

 What happens if a customer is unsatisfied?